cspiegel/garglk/INSTALL.md

   the absolute path of the Unifont (or, in fact, any font) file.
 By default this is empty, which means Gargoyle will install its own copy of Unifont and use that.
 Otherwise, if this is set to any value, Gargoyle will not install Unifont, and will only try loading from the specified file.
+At the moment, only a Roman font should be specified.
+Gargoyle will generate bold and italic (oblique) versions as necessary.

 As with any standard CMake-based project, DESTDIR can be used to install to a staging area: